 Chinchillas are clean pets.
 Replace soiled bedding daily and clean the entire cage thoroughly once a week using a pet-safe disinfectant.

 A healthy diet and hygienic conditions will help to keep your chinchillas in good health but there are a few potential problems that you should be aware of.

-Regularly grooming your pets with a brush or comb will strengthen the bond between you and will help to keep their coats in good condition.
+Regularly grooming your pets with a soft brush or comb will strengthen the bond between you and will help to keep their coats in good condition.